 Living with PTSD is incredibly difficult.
 All too often, those who live struggle with the disorder will try any means necessary to cope with the symptoms.
 This includes abusing alcohol and drugs.
 Unfortunately, addiction and alcoholism often go hand-in-hand with PTSD.
 Although many of us have heard about people with PTSD abusing alcohol, marijuana, and prescription medications like Hydrocodone or Oxycodone; there is a not-so-new drug on the scene that is becoming more popular among PTSD survivors.
 It’s called Ketamine.

 The thing is – Ketamine might actually be a Godsend when it comes to preventing and treating PTSD.
-Current research suggest that controlled doses of Ketamine may be effective in doing away with PTSD symptoms altogether and preventing the illness completely.
+Current research suggests that controlled doses of Ketamine may be effective in doing away with PTSD symptoms altogether and preventing the illness completely.
 A recent study involving mice as test subjects revealed that science may be on its way to developing a Ketamine-based vaccine.
 Furthermore, many scientists are suggesting that low doses of Ketamine could treat PTSD.
 For millions of people across the globe, this news brings hope and the potential for much-needed healing.

-Can Ketamine can prevent and treat PTSD?
+Can Ketamine prevent and treat PTSD?
 If so, it’s no wonder that so many PTSD survivors are turning to the drug for some much-needed relief.

 What is PTSD?
 Understanding Post-Traumatic Stress Disorder